JesJehle/earthEngineGrabR/developer-logs.md

-# dependencies
+# today

-* sf needs gdal to be installed for the own installation, putting sf in the description file, requires gdal to be installed on the system
-* reticulate bug - To use a spedific virtual or conda environment, the environment has to be acrivated as first reticulate function.
-A later change is not possible ans requires a manual restart of R.
+finish readme
+ * one introduction sentence
+ * good example
+ * how to install, authenticate
+ * describe workflow.

+check spelling in documentation and readme

 # to Do

 + try to use permanent tokens for the httr package
 + implement parameters checks for ee_grab and create_product
-+ catch error from ee servers - no images found example
++ catch error from ee servers - no images found an example
-* dokumentation
+* documentation
 * website
-* vigniettes
+* vignettes
 + implement tests
 * clean up python files

-* implement info option in ee_grab to extreact formated info about the dataproduct of needed. -- not important
+* implement info option in ee_grab to extract formatted info about the data product if needed. -- not important

 * implement export projection control
-* add extensibility functionality by seperating ee data manipulation and allow the embadding of external scripts
+* add extensibility functionality by separating ee data manipulation and allow the embedding of external scripts
-* implement manual use escape in authorisation process, like in httr package
+* implement manual use escape in the authorisation process, like in the httr package
-* test with list of product IDs
+* test with a list of product IDs
+* catch error no sf library
+* pass error in tryCatch installation test failed.
+* installation test on windows
+* build and test on Travis ??

 # rename functions